ImpressiveTaste/3d-printing-image-processing/README.md

 For example, the mean proportion values for the proportion_0_100 mat file are multiplied by a weight of 50, since the range of values for that file is 0 to 100.

+##extension_data_processing decription:

+This code is used for image processing and analysis.
+It loads a set of image files, and then for each file it extracts certain features from the image and calculates the proportion of certain colors (black and yellow) in different parts of the image.
+The code then plots the proportion of black pixels in each of the 13 regions of the image, and saves the resulting plot as an image file.